getbubblenow/bubble/docs/dev.md

 # Development Tasks
-Whether you choose to use Vagrant or set things up manually, read [Bubble Developer Tasks](dev_tasks.md) to understand how to keep the code up to date, run the API server, and reset the database.
+Whether you choose to use Vagrant or set things up manually, read [Bubble Developer Tasks](dev_tasks.md) to understand how to keep the code up to date, run the API server, rebuild the jar, and more.

 ## Next
 What to do next depends on what you want to do with Bubble.